0xcert/docs/framework/v2/guides/atomic-approval.md

 $ npm i --save @0xcert/ethereum-gateway
 ```

 In our official [GitHub repository](https://github.com/0xcert/framework), we also host a compiled and minimized JavaScript file that can be directly implemented in your website.
-Please refer to the [API](/api/core.html) section to learn more about gateway.
+Please refer to the [API](/api/core.html) section to learn more about the gateway.

 ## Initialization